mcandre/specs/README.md

 # ADDONS

-Custom `specs` Ruby recipes are loaded from the `commands` subdirectory.
-Any recipes you draft will be added to your local `spec` database.
+Custom aspects are written as Ruby recipes in the `commands` subdirectory.
+Any recipes you create there are automatically part of your local aspect database.

-When you're happy with your recipe, issue a [git pull request](https://github.com/mcandre/specs/pull/new/master) to share it with other `spec` users.
+When you're happy with your recipes, issue a [git pull request](https://github.com/mcandre/specs/pull/new/master) to share them with other `spec` users.